Whether you’re a beginner or have been at it for decades, writing well is flat hard work.

 Give your readers just enough information to engage their imagination, making them partners in the experience, not just audience members.

 Unless you’re revealing a character as a brainiac or a blowhard, omit unnecessary words from dialogue.

 Obviously, you wouldn’t render a conversation the way a court transcript includes repetition and even um, ah, uh, etc.

 See how much you can chop while virtually communicating the same point.

-“What do you want to do this Sunday?
+“What do you wWant to do this Sunday?
 I thought we could go to the amusement park Sunday.”

-, Vladimir, that sounds wonderful!
+“Oh, Vladimir, that sounds wWonderful!
 I’ve never gone rowing before.”

 You’ll be surprised by how much power cutting adds.

 12. Omit needless words.